cj0424/Project360-Continuity-Agent/README.md

 ## Build Context

-Project360 is currently a **self-hosted prototype** running on my own machine using n8n Community Edition and personal accounts.
+Project360 is currently a **self-hosted prototype** running on my own machine using n8n Community Edition and personal accounts as I don’t have access to an organizational account.

 To keep the prototype simple, some parts are represented differently from how they would work in production: